react-navigation/react-navigation.github.io/website/versioned_docs/version-3.x/drawer-navigator.md

 - `drawerType` - One of front | back | slide
 - `edgeWidth` - Allows for defining how far from the edge of the content view the swipe gesture should activate
-- `hideStatusBar` - when set to true Drawer component will hide the OS status bar whenever the drawer is pulled or when its in an "open" state.
+- `hideStatusBar` - when set to true Drawer component will hide the OS status bar whenever the drawer is pulled or when it's in an "open" state.
 - `overlayColor` - Color overlay to be displayed on top of the content view when drawer gets open.
 A solid color should be used as the opacity is added by the Drawer itself and the opacity of the overlay is animated (from 0% to 70%).

 Several options get passed to the underlying router to modify navigation logic: